 4. Park toward the far East end if possible.
 Walk across the cul-de-sac, and follow the path to the Labyrinth.

-The refurbishing of the Global Harmony Labyrinth in Saint Paul is being underwritten by a generous grant from the Grotto Foundation (2015).
+The refurbishing of the Global Harmony Labyrinth in Saint Paul was underwritten by a generous grant from the Grotto Foundation (2015).